Pooja Shah Aug 11, 2026

 • Regulatory Reporting & AML Tools: Learn how suspicious transactions are reported and tracked using specific systems.

-5. Gaining Practical Experience to become an AML analyst
+5. Gaining Practical Experience to become an AML Anti Money Laundering Analyst

 Practical experience helps you to understand how financial institutions operate in real-world environments.
 It helps you to develop the skills to interpret real-world financial systems and risks, and assist with compliance.
 Some of the main activities carried out by a person in this profession are listed below: